TechnicJelle/CMGT_GraduationReport/report.typ

 This graduation project is being done for the company Rythe Interactive.
 Rythe is a very small startup company of just two employees, and an intern (me).

-The product they have is the Rythe Game Engine, the aim of which is to be a modular yet performant game engine.
+The product they are creating is the Rythe Game Engine, the aim of which is to be a modular yet performant game engine.
 The modular nature makes it extra easy for companies to modify it to suit their own specific purposes, without having to build an entirely new engine from scratch.